Who are you?

 - Hydrox vs. Oreo cookiesWhen entering the cookie isle in most large American supermarkets you will probably run into this large blue section, full of similar packages.
 Full of Oreo cookies.
 It’s one of the biggest […]

-baking basics books bread browning butter carbohydrates cheese chocolate colour cookies dairy dough drinks eggs fats flavour flour foams food chemistry basics food enzymes fruit frying ice cream meat milk nuts packaging pancakes pastry pie pie crust preservation processing production process proteins raising agent review savoury scaling up starch sugar sweet vegetables yeast
+baking basics bread browning butter carbohydrates cheese chocolate colour cookies dairy dough drinks eggs fats flavour flour foams food chemistry basics food enzymes fruit frying ice cream meat milk nuts packaging pancakes pastry pie pie crust preservation processing production process proteins raising agent review savoury scaling up starch sugar sweet vegetables water activity yeast